Possibilities of saving Code Signing certificate

 Certificate on HSM (Hardware Security Module)

 A device called HSM is specialized hardware for storing keys, certificates, or other cryptographic information ( Wikipedia ) .
-HSM acts as a server and often looks like a rack server.
+HSMs function as servers and are often rack-mounted and often looks like a rack server.

 If your organization has this specialized hardware, it can use it to store Code Signing (and of course other) certificates instead of a token to simplify (or automate) the signing process.

 The HSM Save option is part of an order DigiCert CS EV Certificate .
-Keep in mind that if you choose this option, CA DigiCert will want to prove that you own a truly secure and audited device.
+Keep in mind that if you choose this option, CA DigiCert will require you to prove that you own a truly secure and audited device.